-Cultural Heritage
+6. Cultural Heritage

 Chapter Six sets out policies that support the protection of Vaughan's cultural heritage resources by outlining a comprehensive approach to identifying, protecting and promoting cultural heritage.
 The policies focus on built heritage, cultural heritage landscapes and archaeological heritage resources.
-A broad approach to understanding heritage within its context and landscape is encouraged to ensure comprehensive protection of heritage resources.
+A broad approach to understanding heritage within its context and landscape is encouraged to provide for the comprehensive protection of heritage resources.

-Community Infrastructure
+7. Community Infrastructure

-Chapter Seven sets out policies regarding the community services and facilities and housing options needed to support strong and healthy communities.
-Specifically, the policies seek to: ensure appropriate community facilities and services are provided to meet the needs of all residents; provide a diversity of parks and open spaces in terms of size, function and programming; support local food systems and community agriculture; create a variety of housing opportunities in terms of tenure, affordability, size and form; and, and advocate for sufficient and appropriate human and social services to be available in Vaughan.
+Chapter Seven sets out policies regarding community services and facilities and housing options needed to support strong and healthy communities.
+Specifically, the policies seek to: plan for appropriate community facilities and services to meet the needs of all residents; provide a diversity of parks and open spaces in terms of size, function and programming; support local food systems and community agriculture; create a variety of housing opportunities in terms of tenure, affordability, size and form; and advocate for sufficient and appropriate human and social services to be available in Vaughan.

-Municipal Services, Utilities, and Infrastructure
+8. Municipal Services, Utilities, and Infrastructure

-Chapter Eight provides policy directions to ensure the long-term provision of sustainable infrastructure, utilities, and servicing.
+Chapter Eight provides policy directions designed to protect the long-term provision of sustainable infrastructure, utilities, and servicing.
 With a focus on minimizing environmental impacts, increasing efficiency and supporting sustainability objectives, the policies provide specific direction for the planning and implementation of traditional and emerging utilities and services, provide clear and innovative approaches for ensuring city-wide energy conservation, and support a wide-range of approaches to reduce waste.

-Building a Great City
+9. Building a Great City

 Chapter Nine brings together the various policies in the Official Plan to create the main land-use regulatory section of the Plan.
 It provides a framework for continuing to build Vaughan as a great City.
-It includes specific policies and development criteria to ensure a wonderful public realm, an attractive and pedestrian-oriented built form and sustainable and green buildings.
+It includes specific policies and development criteria to foster the creation of a wonderful public realm, an attractive and pedestrian-oriented built form and sustainable and green buildings.
 Most importantly, it includes the land use designations and building typologies that form the basis for ensuring new development achieves the transformation anticipated by this Plan.

-Implementation
+10. Implementation